Subbus Kitchen

 Grinding the Coconut

 • Take the coconut into the mixer grinder.
-Also add the green chili, shallots (small onion), cumin seeds (Jeera), 1-2 tbsp of water and grind them to a smooth paste
+Also add the green chili, shallots (small onion), cumin seeds (Jeera), 1-2 tablespoon of water and grind them to a smooth paste

 Making the Parippu